Dickinson-COMP-491-492/website/README.md

 ## Updates/Editing

-Content for the web page is in the gh-pages branch.
-Commits to the files in that branch will automatically run jeckle and regenerate the site with the updated content.
+Content for the web page is in the docs folder.

+Commits to the files in docs will automatically run jekyll and regenerate the site with the updated content.